Editors & Mentors

 Associate Editors

 Experienced researchers in their given field with a significant publication record and significant editorial experience who build teams of Science Mentors.
-They oversee the review process to make sure all of the Young Reviewer feedback is put into place, and keep an eye out for new discoveries that would be interesting or important for young readers.
+They oversee the review process to make sure all of the Young Reviewer feedback is put into place.

 For people interested in serving as an Associate Editor for one of our existing sections, please send an application to kids@frontiersin.org